averkij/woland/README.md

 This repo contains aligned corpus of 10 editions of MaM novel in different languages.

-It was created with Lingtrain Alignment Studio which is an open-sourced tool fow aligning parallel texts and creating multilingual books.
+It was created with [Lingtrain Alignment Studio](https://github.com/averkij/a-studio) which is an open-sourced tool fow aligning parallel texts and creating multilingual books.
 Feel free to join [our chat in tg](https://t.me/lingtrain_books) and the [Lingtrain project on GitHub]().

+## Alignment process

+TBD

 ## Languages